slateci/cloudlabprofile-localdev/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-> **_IMPORTANT:_** If you are new to CloudLab, it is highly recommended that you read through [CloudLab manual: Getting Started](http://docs.cloudlab.us/getting-started.html) before proceeding.
+> **_NOTE:_** If you are new to CloudLab, it is highly recommended that you read through [CloudLab manual: Getting Started](http://docs.cloudlab.us/getting-started.html) before proceeding.

 This repository contains:
 1. A CloudLab experiment profile `slate-localdev` for SLATE local development.